propersoft-cn/Activiti/README.md

     $ ./gradlew clean pack

-and you could find the `activiti-web-designer-xxx.jar` at `modules/activiti-webapp-explorer2/build/libs`
+and you could find the `activiti-web-designer-xxx.jar` at `modules/activiti-webapp-explorer2/build/libs`.

+Use `./gradlew upload` could upload the archive to your maven repository.